makrai/notes/tay2106-charformer.md

 ### Results

-* Charformer Tall,LongPT outperforms subword-based models on TyDiQA-GoldP (in-language multi-task).
-Additionally, in the translate-train setting C HARFORMER T all,LongP T is on par with subword models on XQuAD and MLQA, and close to parity on PAWS-X. Furthermore, Charformer outperforms other character-level models in the zero-shot setting.
-However, we observe that this setting still remains a challenge for token-free models in general.
-We hypothesize that model size may be a major factor here.
-Finally, we note that small character-level models generally perform poorly on PAWS-X. However, C HARFORMER ’s ability to freeze GBST weights during fine-tuning greatly improves its performance in this setting (see Table 15)
+* Charformer Tall,LongPT outperforms subword-based models on TyDiQA-GoldP (in-language multi-task)
+  * in the translate-train setting Charformer T all,LongP T is on par with subword models on XQuAD and MLQA, and close to parity on PAWS-X
+  * outperforms other character-level models in the zero-shot setting
+  * hE zero-shot still remains a challenge for token-free models in general
+    * model size may be a major factor here.
+Finally, we note that
+  * small character-level models generally perform poorly on PAWS-X
+  * nL Charformer’s ability to freeze GBST weights during fine-tuning greatly improves its performance in this setting (see Table 15)

 # 4 Analyses 8